nihalkumar000/chatty/README.md

 Project uses Angular CLI v6.
 Angular CLI v6 runs on minimum node version of v8.9
 ### NVM installation:
 NVM is used to manage and switch between various node version.
 To install or update nvm, you should run the install script.
-To do that, you may either download and run the script manually, or use the following cURL or Wget command:
+To do that, you may either download and run the script manually, or use the following cURL command:

     $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash